ltomas1/DES.sim/docs/controller.md

 Each entry means: balance the residual flow from the source tank port into the destination tank port.
 The controller calculates whether there is a net surplus or deficit of flow in the source tank at each timestep and routes it accordingly.
 The direction of flow can go either way depending on the balance.

-The number of links should match the number of tank connections needed to keep all tanks balanced.
-For a 3-tank system, 2 links are typically needed.

 > ⚠ Port names used here must match ports defined in `tank.connections`.

 ## Heating curves

 The heating curve determines the space heating supply temperature based on the 24h average of the ambient temperature.
-Rather than a fixed setpoint, the supply temperature adjusts.
 The controller interpolates linearly between two endpoints defined by each curve.

 The `heating_curve` parameter should be chosen based on the building's heating system type and insulation level.